Case Studies

 Consider some of the most common challenges of email marketers in 2017 according to Campaign Monitor:

 In fact, you should be using UGC in your emails to encourage users to create more content for you.
-With an email based hashtag campaign, you’re sure to get more people snapping shots in your products.
+With an email based hashtag campaign, you’re sure to get more people snapping shots of your products.

 According to a recent Litmus’ 2019 State of email survey, for every $1 that your brands spends on email marketing you can expect £42 return, which is a 31% increase from 2017.
 Now add that to User Generated Content conversion power, and you’ve got your reason for integrating UGC into your email marketing strategy.